Frequently Asked Questions

-It will depend on lots of different factors - how many areas you have to sort out, how many things you have accumulated, how you find decision making and the pace we work at together.
-I usually suggest you begin with a 3 or 4 hour session, to see how you find the process and give us an idea of what we can achieve together.
-As a very general rule, one room might take two 4 hour sessions.
+It will depend on lots of different factors - how many areas you would like to tackle, how many things you have, how you find decision making and the pace we work at together.
+I usually suggest you begin with a 3 or 4 hour session, to see how you find the process and give us an idea of what we can achieve together and then go from there.

 How much will it cost?

-After our first session, I will send you a personalised plan based on your specific needs.
+After our first session, I will send you a personalised plan based on your specific needs and priorities.
 Whether you need some inspiration to get yourself started, or someone along side you for your whole project, you can use Tidy Rooms for as much or as little as you want.
-Some clients like to book a couple of 4 hour sessions to tackle one or two rooms and others like to do a couple of hours every fortnight or 4 hours a month.
+Some clients like to book a couple of 4 hour sessions to tackle one or two rooms and others like to do a few hours every fortnight or 4 hours a month.
 I'm very flexible and it really depends on you.

 Remote sessions are charged at £30/hour and are usually 1-2 hours using the zoom or whatsapp platform.
-They tend to be shorter as they are a bit more intense and can either be practical sessions where you declutter whilst I am on the call with you, or we discuss your goal, method and challenges then you declutter on your own and we agree a follow up method such as another call, email or text.
-These sessions work really well for most clients and can be a fun and productive way of decluttering and organising without me coming to your home.
+They tend to be shorter as they are a bit more intense and can either be practical sessions where you declutter whilst I am on the call with you.
+Or we can discuss your goal, method and challenges then you declutter on your own and we agree a follow up method such as another call, email or text.
+Remote sessions work really well for most clients and can be a fun and productive way of decluttering and organising without me coming to your home.

 Do I have to declutter with you?

-I need you to be there to decide what stays and what goes.
+Ideally you need to be there to decide what stays and what goes.
 Also, you know how you like to live and use your spaces, so you'll have the best insight into what you want.
 It's your home and your things, so your decision.
 If it's not possible for you to be available, such as being abroad, we'll decide how to communicate so you are fully involved in the decision making process.
-When you participate in the decluttering process it helps you find ways to maintain your home once we're finished so the clutter doesn't come back.
+When you participate in the decluttering process it helps you find ways to maintain your home in the future so the clutter doesn't come back.

 What do I do with all the stuff I want to get rid of?

 I am happy to remove up to a car boot load of re-usable items to the charity shop after each decluttering session.
-This usually takes about 20 mins to go to a charity shop and drop everything off so I charge £10.
+This is included in the hourly rate.
 For larger amounts, we'll look into alternative removal options.
 In some areas there are council or charity collection schemes.
 I can also advise you on selling options or neighbourhood sites to give away for free.
 I cannot remove items to the local tip.

 Are you insured?

 Yes, I have public liability and professional indemnity insurance of up to £1,000,00.
 You are responsible for any breakages that may occur through your home contents insurance.